-Some U.S. intelligence officials and lawmakers think it’s time to bring all the troops home even though Afghanistan has given permission for some to stay.
+Some U.S. intelligence officials and lawmakers think it’s time to bring all the troops home.
 They fear getting drawn back in to the fighting if the Kabul government falters.
 Others say that the U.S. shouldn’t just walk away after such a commitment of lives and money.
 They argue that, with help, the Afghan government can contain the insurgency and prevent the re-emergence of al-Qaeda.
 In August 2014, after an attack at a military training academy that resulted in the death of a U.S. general, Republicans renewed their calls for U.S. forces to remain in Afghanistan until the job is finished.
 Both sides point to Iraq, where the government forced the U.S. into a total withdrawal in 2011.
-The continuing sectarian violence and resurgent anti-Western extremists there prompted a return of U.S. forces in a training role three years later.
+The continuing sectarian violence and resurgence of anti-Western extremists there prompted a return of U.S. forces in a training role three years later.
 The intervention began as a training and bombing mission, but non-combat troops have been killed and the military has authorized the deployment of special forces.
 The Iraq experience can stand as a reminder of the perils of a complete pullout — or of the reasons for getting out before the bottom drops out.

 The Reference Shelf